ChrisWhittington/Chess-System-Tal-NNUE-2/README.md

 ## Contributing

 Contributions to Chess-System-Tal-NNUE-2 are welcome!
-If you would like to contribute, please follow the guidelines in [CONTRIBUTING.md](CONTRIBUTING.md).
+If you would like to contribute, please contact us at https://prodeo.actieforum.com/

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.